anyatarascina/pyRVtest/README.md

 Both of these adjustments are implemented according to the formulas in Appendix C of Duarte, Magnolfi, Solvsten, and Sullivan (2021).

+This block of code to solve the testing problem returns the following output:

 ````
 Testing Results - Instruments z0: